KalindiFonda/Advent-of-Code/2023/d10/README.md

 Not sure if the challenge today was actually harder or if my brain was 😶‍🌫️

-Oh myyyyy, laughing, fun and playing jackbox.tv tshirt game until 3am, does not make for a fresh brain at 6am.
+Oh myyyyy, laughing, fun with friends and playing jackbox.tv tshirt game until 3am, does not make for a fresh brain at 6am.
 So bear with me!

 > As you stop to admire some metal grass...